SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 To prevent all plugins providing their own reload commands, Sponge provides a built in callback for plugins to listen to, and when executed, perform any reloading actions.
 What constitutes as a 'reloading action' is purely up to the plugin to decide.
-The :javadoc:`org.spongepowered.api.event.game.GameReloadEvent` will fire when a player executes the ``/sponge plugins reload`` command.
+The :javadoc:`GameReloadEvent` will fire when a player executes the ``/sponge plugins reload`` command.
 The event is not necessarily limited to reloading configuration.

 .. code-block:: java